-Table 15-4 Settings to Migrate Policies with Overwriting
+Table 14-4 Settings to Migrate Policies with Overwriting

-Valid at redeploy
+Valid at deploy or redeploy

 JpsApplicationLifecycleListener Set

-JpsAppVersionLifecycleListener Set

 jps.policystore.migration OVERWRITE

-Versioning in application manifest Set

 [jps.policystore.migration.validate.principal] Set to TRUE to validate enterprise users and roles in application and system policies.
 Set to FALSE, otherwise.
 If unspecified, it defaults to FALSE.